hcts-hra/heidenc/content/bibliography.md

   - 金鋼鑽石攷

-Availability: Word file fulltext and scan in HD database.
+Availability: The OCR of the whole volumns can be access at [*Zhongguo zhexueshu dianzihua jihua*](https://ctext.org/wiki.pl?if=gb&res=648936); Word file fulltext and scan in HD database.

 See also: